binli2020/aws-bootcamp-cruddur-2023/journal/w3/codespace.md

 * For the VIM VSCode Extension, it has to be installed locally in my browser.
 So I remove it from `devcontainer.json`

-    If it is already installed in Codespace container, the way to make vim working is:
+    If it is already installed in a Codespaces container, the way to make vim working is:

     1. Uninstall it
     2. Reload the codespace